marlonbarrios/semantic_tensegrities/README.md

 - **Interactive Exploration**: Hover over nodes to see relationships, click and drag to explore the network
 - **Semantic Clustering**: Words are positioned based on their semantic relationships (language, space, latent dimensions)
 - **Ensured Connectivity**: All nodes are guaranteed to be connected in the network visualization
+- **Collapse Animation**: Clicking a word triggers a playful collapse animation where all words converge to a point
+- **Network Birth**: New networks emerge from the center with a gradual, organic birth animation
+- **Thinking Indicator**: A floating "thinking" word appears when spacebar is pressed, pulsating throughout the experience

 ### Audio Experience
 - **OpenAI Text-to-Speech**: Generated texts are read aloud using OpenAI's TTS API with natural-sounding voices
 - **Heartbeat Drone**: Heartbeat sound activated only when spacebar is pressed, creating an ambient atmosphere
 - **Bouncing Sound**: Sound effect plays when the network first appears
+- **Collapse Sound**: "Whoosh" sound effect plays when words collapse
 - **Automatic Reading**: Text is automatically read when generated, synchronized with the ticker display
+- **Single Voice Playback**: System ensures only one voice plays at a time, preventing overlapping audio
 - **Sound Control**: All sounds stop when home button is pressed or system is reset

 ### Visual Elements